Azure/opendigitaltwins-tools/README.md

 dotnet tool install --global --add-source ./DTDLValidator/nupkg DTDLValidator
 ```

-This will adds created executible to the **PATH** variable to the system.
+This appends the path of the generated executible to your system's **PATH** variable.
 Now, run `dtdl-validator <ARGS>` to use the tool.